rossng/CspBookHs/README.md

 # CspBookHs

 Some snippets I wrote while reading [CAR Hoare's book on Communicating Sequential Processes](http://www.usingcsp.com/cspbook.pdf).
-The book itself suggests implementing the ideas using a LISP, so I decided to be difficult.
+The book itself suggests implementing the ideas using a LISP, so I decided to be difficult and do it in Haskell instead.